-2. All function prototypes in your program, whether members of a class or not, must have a prologue containing a description of each parameter and the return value, if it has one, as well as appropriate pre- and post-conditions.
-These prologues must not be in the implementation files of classes, but in the class interfaces (i.e., .h files).
+- 2. All function prototypes in your program must have a prologue containing a description of each parameter and the return value, if it has one, as well as appropriate pre- and post-conditions.
+These prologues must be in the header files (i.e., .h files). - 3.
+Functions that have non-trivial algorithms must be documented in plain English in a multi-line comment block.
+All non-trivial declarations must have adjoining, brief comments. - 4.
+In general, variable names should be descriptive enough to give a good idea of what the variable is used for.
+Sometimes, more comments are required.
 Example: